ufal/npfl139/labs/faq.md

     Python available, or for example `py -3.11 -m venv VENV_DIR`, which uses Python version 3.11.

+  - If **MuJoCo environments fail** during construction, make sure the path of the Python site packages contains no non-ASCII characters.
+If it does, you can create a new virtual environment in a suitable directory to circumvent the problem.

   - If you encounter a problem creating the logs in the `args.logdir` directory, a possible cause is that the path is longer than 260 characters, which is the default maximum length of a complete path on Windows.
 However, you can